Carrie Nolan, educator-canoeist-dream realizer

 Part of what drew her to the position was the fact that, as a faith-based school, Ambrose enabled her to consider how one’s faith life influences one’s teaching life, and vice versa.

-“We talk about teaching to the whole child,” says Carrie.
+“We talk about teaching to the whole child,” she says.
 “My students aren’t children—they’re 21 and older—but it matters to me to teach to the whole person, and I think a part of that is the spiritual side of ourselves.
 So at a faith-based school, whether it’s a Muslim school or a Christian school or what have you, part of the mandate is to address that part of the person, and I think that’s important.”

 As a youngster, Carrie’s dream was to open a private Christian school, with an emphasis on outdoor education.
 Now, as a grown woman, she’s come to realize that she might be able to do more good as a professor.
-“In the position I’m in at Ambrose, I’m influencing tomorrow’s teachers,” she says.
-“I have 24 graduates a year, so 24 classrooms a year will be changed because of my work with those teachers.”
+“In the position I’m in at Ambrose, I’m influencing tomorrow’s teachers.
+I have 24 graduates a year, so 24 classrooms a year will be changed because of my work with those teachers.”

 Once in a lifetime

 Carrie is equally certain of what it won’t involve: paddling across Canada again.
-“My husband [Jon Nolan] is so sad about that,” says Carrie.
-“He says, ‘Let’s just paddle across the country.’
+“My husband [Jon Nolan] is so sad about that.
+He says, ‘Let’s just paddle across the country.’
 But I tell him, ‘Honey, you missed that boat.’
 Spending time outdoors and in canoes still means a lot to me, but (paddling across the country) was a full-on commitment for that time period… I’m so glad we did it, but you don’t do it twice.”

 With her husband, Jon Nolan, on a trip to York Harbor, Maine, 2012

-As Carrie reflects on that ‘once in a lifetime’ experience, and her many other adventures on our great nation’s lakes and rivers, she considers why Canada’s waterways are so very important.
+As Carrie reflects on that once-in-a-lifetime experience and her many other adventures on our great nation’s lakes and rivers, she considers why Canada’s waterways are so very important.

-“I think if you compared Canada to a human body, our waterways are our blood vessels,” she says.
-“What do our blood vessels do for the body?
+“I think if you compared Canada to a human body, our waterways are our blood vessels.
+What do our blood vessels do for the body?
 They get oxygen to the brain, they move good things in and bad things out.
 We couldn’t do what we do without that vital function in our bodies, and I think our waterways do that in some ways.
 I think they have very strong utilitarian value, just in terms of what we need water for—for our lives, for transportation, fishing industry, all those kind of things.
 There’s a huge utilitarian purpose.

 “But there’s also a huge aesthetic purpose in that, really, it is what connects this country.
 Canada is what it is because of its waterways.
 That’s how our First Nations people got around, and why we see such a variety in the crafts that they made to do that.
 That’s how this country was opened up by fur trades.
 It’s our lifeline.”